Marmox Wet Room

 Wet rooms have become a popular choice for bathrooms – they are a striking and spacious option for any size room and the sense of openness that they provide ensures that occupants feel pampered and comfortable.
 Plus, wet rooms are easy to clean, making them an even more attractive option to homeowners.
 Alongside comprehensive wet room design solutions, Marmox manufacture and supply the pre-formed sloping shower bases, the sloping boards, the tile backer boards, the drains and waterproofing materials needed to create modern, barrier-free tiled wet-rooms and level-access shower areas.
-Marmox wet room products and materials also come with a lifetime guarantee.
+Marmox wet room tanking products and materials also come with a lifetime guarantee.

 Leak-proof wet-rooms can now be safely constructed in any room of a property with the confidence that they come with Marmox’s lifetime guarantee so there will be no risk of leaks.
 This warranty is given by virtue of the simplicity of the design.
-The core material of the boards and sloping shower floor former (the Showerlay) is extruded polystyrene which by its very nature simply cannot allow moisture to pass through it, the drain which is supplied is designed to simply screw into position so again there is no possibility of leaks and other joints are sealed with Marmox’s waterproofing, tanking materials.
+The core material of the wet room bathroom boards and sloping shower floor former (the Showerlay) is extruded polystyrene which by its very nature simply cannot allow moisture to pass through it, the drain which is supplied is designed to simply screw into position so again there is no possibility of leaks and other joints are sealed with Marmox’s waterproofing, tanking materials.

 How to make a tiled wet room

-Undertaking a UK or London wet room design requires a variety of specialist techniques and years of experience.
+Undertaking a UK or London wet room bathroom design requires a variety of specialist techniques and years of experience.
 The sloping part of a tiled wet room is made using a Marmox Showerlay.
 A Showerlay provides the slope to the drain and needs to be in the area where the shower head is.
 The surrounding floor is normally flat and comprises (flat) Marmox Multiboard of the same thickness as the Showerlay.
 Multiboard and the Showerlay are 100% waterproof.
 They also provide a decoupling layer which will absorb minor expansions and contractions in the sub-floor thereby reducing the likelihood of the grout and the tiles moving or cracking.

 For a wet room bathroom, typically one would need from Marmox: